On this page

 This award recognises an individual from the DHHS who demonstrates professional growth, drive and commitment, with aspiring qualities as a new child protection practitioner.

-This individual must be a new comer to the child protection industry and have a maximum of 24 months employment with the DHHS at the time of nomination - as at 31 March 2018.
+This individual must be a new comer to the child protection industry and have a maximum of 24 months employment with the DHHS at the time of nomination.

 Award criterion: Nominees must be employed at CPP3 level.